 - Put the bread, onion, garlic and herbs in a mini chopper or food processor and pulse until minced.

-- Add to a bowl together with the salt, egg, red wine vinegar and lemon zest and use your hands to really mix well together.
+- Add to a bowl together with the beef, salt, egg, red wine vinegar and lemon zest and use your hands to really mix well together.

 - Divide into 5 portions.
 Flatten each into a dish and place a small piece of feta cheese in the middle.
 Fold the edges over the cheese, encasing it.